tombetthauser/thinkpad-club/README.md

 ![image](https://github.com/user-attachments/assets/b1612bf1-036f-4fa2-a73a-b31221600ba6)

 ## "Think" Merch from IBM
 This is just for fun.
-ThinkPads started as physical paper notebooks that IBM gave to it's engineers in the 1920's.
-Eventually the used the name for their ThinkPad laptops which would become one of the most beloved and respected computer lines of all time because of it's affordability and customizablility.
-Anyway it's crazy they still make "think" merch, and it's all pretty cheap and shipping is free (?).
+ThinkPads started as physical paper notebooks that IBM gave to it’s engineers in the 1920s (?!).
+Eventually they used the name for their ThinkPad laptops which would become one of the most beloved and respected computer lines of all time.
+Anyway it’s crazy they still make “think” merch, and it’s all pretty cheap and shipping is free (?).
 > - [notebooks and other "think" merch](https://logostore-globalid.us/category/5048)
 > - [history of the thinkpad](https://en.wikipedia.org/wiki/ThinkPad)